openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns a promise which resolves with a JSON object containing information about the retrieved contract, including its contents.
+Returns a promise which resolves with a JSON object containing information about the retrieved contract, including its content.

 Example